Powers Field at Princeton Stadium: Design

 The stadium's exterior shell mirrors the layout of Palmer Stadium, and the grandstands are four sided, with a second deck added on all sides except the south.
 The press box and luxury boxes are located above the west-side upper deck.
 One of the stadium's structural pillars houses the university's rock-climbing wall, which opened in the fall of 2008.
 In addition to the stadium itself, the construction project included building a track to the immediate south of the football field, which shares the stadium's south end facilities.
 Previously, the track was inside the stadium.

 For most of its first decade, Princeton Stadium had a natural grass surface.
 Since 2006, the facility has featured FieldTurf.
 The heightened resiliency of the artificial surface allows the football team to conduct its spring practice in the stadium.
 Princeton's sprint football team holds most of its practices inside the stadium, while the football team holds practices on the neighboring Campbell and Finney fields.

+In 2017, thanks to an anonymous $3.5 million donation, the stadium was equipped with an air structure (called "the bubble") that lays on the whole field and enables indoor activities.

 Naming

 While under construction, the stadium was referred to simply as "Princeton University Stadium", as the university hoped an alumnus would step forward to purchase the naming rights for a "leadership gift" of at least $25 million.
 Princeton officials said they would not name the stadium after a corporation, but considered honoring a Princeton graduate in exchange for a donation to be in keeping with their naming standards for other university buildings.

 Naming rights remained unsold by the time the stadium opened in September 1998, though the stadium's name was shortened to "Princeton Stadium" in time for the first football game.
 The offer to name the stadium after a donor still applied.

-Though the stadium's name did not change, the playing field was dedicated as Powers Field in 2007 to honor investor William C. Powers, whose $10 million donation funded the installation of artificial FieldTurf in 2006, as well as renovations of two practice fields.
+Though the stadium's name did not change, the playing field was dedicated as Powers Field in 2007 to honor investor William C. Powers (then a managing director at Pacific Investment Management), whose $10 million donation funded the installation of artificial FieldTurf in 2006, as well as renovations of two practice fields.
 Powers, a 1979 graduate of Princeton, was a standout defensive back and punter for the Tigers.